blocknetdx/documentation/docs/resources/glossary.md

 ---

 #### Service Node
 *Service Nodes* provide services to the Blocknet [network](#network).
-They are users that own 5000 [BLOCK](#block) and have a certain setup outside of the wallet that allows them the ability to earn rewards for these service and grants them the ability to vote on [proposals](#proposals).
+Read about Service Nodes [here](/service-nodes/introduction)

 #### Snode
 *Snode* is a short-hand term to refer to a [Service Node](#service-node).

 #### SPV
-*SPV* is an acronym that stands for Simplified Payment Verification.
-It is a method for verifying if particular transactions are included in a block without downloading the entire block.
+*SPV* is an acronym that stands for __Simplified Payment Verification__.
+It is a method of verifying if particular transactions are included in a block without downloading the entire blockchain.
+An SPV wallet is a wallet which enables SPV by hosting the full blockchain so the client requesting the SPV doesn't have to.
+Blocknet [Service Nodes](#service-node) host multiple SPV wallets and thereby allow SPV for multiple blockchains.

 #### Staking
 *Staking* is used to secure the network by confirming [blocks](#blockchain-block).
 Users that stake earn rewards.
 The reward can be referred to as a *stake*.
 When users earn a staking reward, it is tied to a specific [input](#input) in the user's wallet.
 For a user to stake, the option must be enabled.